Boladi888/mcsrv/README.md

-# minecraft-bedrock-tools
+# mcsrv - Minecraft Server Installer and Autoupdater
-Welcome to the minecraft-bedrock-tools repository!
+Welcome to the mcsrv repository!
 This repository is dedicated to simplifying the installation, update process, and control of Minecraft Bedrock Edition servers on Debian-based systems.
-Whether you're setting up a private server for friends or launching a public realm, our tools make it easy to get started.
+Whether you're setting up a private server for friends or launching a public realm, this script makes it easy to get started.

-# Minecraft Bedrock Server Installation Script (install-bedrock-server.sh)
+# All-In-One Script
+Running this script will install a bedrock minecraft server and an updater.  systemd is then updated to run the updater daily.
+The update script is created in /usr/local/bin/mcupdater.sh

 ## Description